Ardmore, OK (ADM)

 Featuring stuccoed walls and brick accents, the depot was opened in 1917 by the Santa Fe Railway and the Rock Island Railroad.
 The Ardmore Main Street Authority completed an extensive renovation in 2001.

 - Parking Lot Ownership: City of Ardmore

-- Platform Ownership: City of Ardmore
+- Platform Ownership: BNSF Railway

 - Track Ownership: BNSF Railway

 The Ardmore post office in Indian Territory, between the Arbuckle Mountains and the Red River, opened in 1887 when the Santa Fe Railway came through; Ardmore was not settled by the great 1889 Land Run.
 Among the Santa Fe crews building the line was a foreman who had been previously employed by the Pennsylvania Railroad.
-He suggested that they name the town for the one in Pennsylvania (which also is served by Amtrak today).
-By 1895, the town became a transport center for cotton going to market.
+He suggested that they name the town for one in Pennsylvania (which also is served by Amtrak today).
+By 1895, Ardmore became a transport center for cotton going to market.
 The city was incorporated in 1899.

 The Heartland Flyer is financed primarily through funds made available by the Oklahoma and Texas Departments of Transportation.

 Station Building (with waiting room)